SpongePowered/SpongeDocs/source/plugin/injection.rst

 **Example - Constructor**

+    *For the purpose of this tutorial, "Apple" is the class name.*

 .. code-block:: java

     import com.google.inject.Inject;
     import org.spongepowered.api.Game;

-    // For the purpose of this tutorial, "Apple" is the class name.

     private Game game;